rdoetjes/kingsvalley/README.md

 ![Alt text](./screenshot.png?raw=true "King's Valley")

+## Game modes

+There are two game modes you can start/restart:<br/>
+↺ = the normal game with the Pharaoh on your side of the board, which is harder!
+↻ = the game option with the Pharaoh on the opposite side of the board, which is easier and more kid friendly.

 ## The code

 I wrote this in React, in order to get some (more) hands-on experience with React and JavaScript.
 As a systems- and backend developer, you don't get the chance to make UIs.
 And since I yearned to do some Blender modelling again, I decided to combine that with a little coding challence.